Management Policies & Systems

 <Independency Guideline for Outside Directors>

-Mitsubishi Electric Corporation nominates persons with experience in company management in the business world, attorneys and academics, among other specialists, who are appropriate to oversee the Company's business operations and not falling under any of the following cases, as candidates for Outside Directors.
+Mitsubishi Electric Corporation nominates persons with experience in company management in the business world, attorneys and academics, among other specialists, who are appropriate to oversee the Company’s business operations and not falling under any of the following cases, as candidates for Outside Directors.
+Each of the following 1, 2, 4 and 5 includes a case in any fiscal year during the past three fiscal years.

-1. Persons who serve as Executive Directors, Executive Officers, managers or other employees (hereinafter "business executers") at a company whose amount of transactions with the Company accounts for more than 2% of the consolidated sales of the Company or the counterparty
+1. Persons who serve as Executive Directors, Executive Officers, managers or other employees (hereinafter “business executers”) at a company whose amount of transactions with the Company accounts for more than 2% of the consolidated revenue of the Company or the counterparty

 3. Persons who are related parties of the Company's independent auditor